rwc3030/jade_audio_sword_1001/checklist_progress.md

 ## Final Notes
 - All issues related to the Advanced Clipping Modes feature have been successfully resolved and verified.
-- Task is now marked as complete.
+- Task is now marked as complete for the Advanced Clipping Modes feature.